Navigation

 Vincent completed his PhD in the group of Prof. L. Jan Anton Koster at the University of Groningen (NL).
 During this time, he used simulation techniques to study the physics of organic & perovskite solar cells.
 After completing his PhD he moved on to Prof. Dieter Neher’s group at the University of Potsdam (DE) and used transient electrical characterization techniques to study the influence of ions in perovskite solar cells.

-Currently he is a postdoc in the group of Prof. Christoph Brabec at the University of Erlangen-Nuremberg (DE) and works on combining machine learning and simulation techniques to automate the analysis high-throughput experimentation for solar cells.
+Currently, he is a postdoc in the group of Prof. Christoph Brabec at the University of Erlangen-Nuremberg (DE) and works on combining machine learning and simulation techniques to automate the analysis of high-throughput experimentation for solar cells.

 Dr. Simon Kahmann